The Apology to Australia's Indigenous Peoples

 The Government’s submission to the Senate Legal and Constitutional References Committee Inquiry in 2000, disputed the term ‘Stolen Generation’ and the number of children taken, arguing that the term could not be applied to a whole generation (the NSDC asserts that, apart from anything else, this position significantly underestimates the scale of the removals and the numbers of generations involved).

 This rejection by the Federal Government of the option to give a formal, public apology caused a great deal of hurt for Aboriginal and Torres Strait Islander communities across the country and for members of the Stolen Generations in particular.

-Between 1998 and 2008, the NSDC worked with likeminded organisations, community members and with politicians and policy makers to build a campaign for a formal and public apology by the Federal Government to all Indigenous Australians and to the Stolen Generations specifically.
+Between 1998 and 2008, the NSDC worked with likeminded organisations, community members, politicians and policy-makers to build a campaign for a formal and public apology by the Federal Government to all Indigenous Australians and to the Stolen Generations specifically.

 Soon after the Federal Labor victory in November 2007, as Prime Minister Elect, the Hon Kevin Rudd and his office made a public commitment to extensive consultation with Aboriginal and Torres Strait Islander communities in a bid to assure that the content of the apology was genuine, respectful and meaningful.

 At the launch of the ‘Us taken away kids’ report by the Australian Human Rights Commission in Sydney on 11 December 2007, Minister for Indigenous Affairs Jenny Macklin announced a commitment by the new Prime Minister Kevin Rudd to apologise to the Stolen Generations, and to ‘framing this apology, both the language and the nature of the apology, in a consultative and respectful way’.